glic3rinu/passlib/docs/lib/passlib.hash.bcrypt.rst

 .. warning::
     The pure-python backend (#4) is disabled by default!

-    That backend is currently too slow to be usuable given the number of rounds required for security.
+    That backend is currently too slow to be usable given the number of rounds required for security.
 That said, if you have no other alternative and need to use it, set the environmental variable ``PASSLIB_BUILTIN_BCRYPT="enabled"``
     before importing Passlib.